MarioniLab/simpleSingleCellResults/work-1-reads.knit.md

 Size factors can be computed with several different approaches, e.g., using the `estimateSizeFactorsFromMatrix` function in the *[DESeq2](https://bioconductor.org/packages/3.9/DESeq2)* package [@anders2010differential;@love2014moderated], or with the `calcNormFactors` function [@robinson2010scaling] in the *[edgeR](https://bioconductor.org/packages/3.9/edgeR)* package.
 However, single-cell data can be problematic for these bulk data-based methods due to the dominance of low and zero counts.
-To overcome this, we pool counts from many cells to increase the count size for accurate size factor estimation [@lun2016pooling].
+To overcome this, we pool counts from many cells to increase the size of the counts for accurate size factor estimation [@lun2016pooling].
-Pool-based size factors are then "deconvolved" into cell-based factors for cell-specific normalization.
+Pool-based size factors are then "deconvolved" into cell-based factors for normalization of each cell's expression profile.

 ```r